nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-* `session 1 s/MON 12:00` adds a tuition slot of 12 afternoon, Monday to first student in address book.
+* `session 1 s/MON 12:00` adds a tuition slot of 12 afternoon, Monday to first student in Pupilist.

 ### Update Lesson Plan for student: `lesson`